Social media use by the Islamic State: Telegram

-During 2014, ISIS became very active on Telegram after many major social media platforms banned ISIS content and sympathetic accounts.
+During 2014, IS became very active on Telegram after many major social media platforms banned IS content and sympathetic accounts.
 Telegram is an encrypted messaging application.
 The platform by nature is created as an end-to-end user encryption platform.
 Further, it also has special features such as the self-destruct timer which erase all evidence and messages.
 The app has a user data protection policy because violating this policy could potentially damage the app’s brand of customer privacy.
 Government agencies have been unable to break Telegram's encryption technology.

-On Telegram, ISIS often uses the hashtag #KhilafahNews to attract their users.
-Telegram is used by ISIS to plan social media campaigns on alternate platforms.
+On Telegram, IS often uses the hashtag #KhilafahNews to attract their users.
+Telegram is used by IS to plan social media campaigns on alternate platforms.
 The organization also uses Telegram as an anchor platform to connect with their user base when their other accounts are banned on Twitter and Facebook.

 On 28 February 2016 a video was uploaded threatening to expose the najaasah and shoot the hesitates.
 Produced by Ibn-Altayb and distributed by Al-Hayat, the video shows footage of Bruxelles attacks and the victims.

 In July 2017, Telegram came under scrutiny from the media and news media outlets.
-It has been documented that ISIS gunmen have used this app to maintain contact with ISIS leaders in Raqqa days before terror attacks in Turkey, Berlin, and St. Petersburg.
-Despite concerns from Western media, there has been little to no action taken against ISIS accounts on Telegram.
+It has been documented that IS gunmen have used this app to maintain contact with IS leaders in Raqqa days before terror attacks in Turkey, Berlin, and St. Petersburg.
+Despite concerns from Western media, there has been little to no action taken against IS accounts on Telegram.

 In April 2019 a video was uploaded in which they urged lone wolves to attempt to attack during the Holy Week in Sevilla and Málaga.
 In Sevilla, a jihadist who intended to perform a lone wolf attack was arrested.

 TikTok

-In October 2019, it was reported that ISIS recruitment content was discovered on TikTok.
+In October 2019, it was reported that IS recruitment content was discovered on TikTok.
 Approximately two dozen accounts were subsequently shut down in response.